14 must-dos for cycling seasonApril 27, 2022 | Last Updated June 27, 2022

 Fun always begins with friends (and family too)!
 Make sure to keep a safe distance from other riders and any people you might meet on your ride.

-This may not be a bike tip, but it’s good to give your loved ones a heads up when you plan on going out and about.
-Worried parents = destroyer of fun, and nobody wants that.
+This may not be a bike tip, but it’s good to let a grown-up know where you’re going and who you are going with.
+Worried grown-up = destroyer of fun, and nobody wants that.

 Bikes are silent.
 You want to let cars, people and other bikes know where you are, so don’t be afraid to honk on that bike horn or ring that bell.